dotmodusgeorge/docker-hadoop-spark/README.md

 ## HDFS

-To add files to HDFS, you find view on http://localhost:8088.
+To add files to HDFS, you find the HUE UI on http://localhost:8088.
 After creating your user, if you receive a Django error, just navigate to http://localhost:8088/home.

 On the top left you'll see `File Browser`.
-This will open the HDFS storage view and you can manage your files like that.
+This will open the HDFS storage view and will allow you to manage your files on HDFS.